MP01-LineageOS/MP01-LineageGSI/README.md

 - [ ] Build Signing
 - [ ] Make build script more fault tolerant
 - [ ] CI/CD for building

+### Display Notes
+> Currently I'm testing using v25 of the screen firmware, I'll include a way to migrate between builds at some point.
+I'll also provide a side-by-side so you can pick which version suits you the best.

 ### Build Script (Testing)
 ```bash